Chisom83/Northwind_project/README.md

 ### Tools Used
 - Excel: for data cleaning
 - Structure Query Language(SQL): for querying the data
-- Power Bi: for data visualizations
+- Power Bi: for data modeling and visualizations

 ### Data Preparation
-- Data Conversion: The original dataset was in xls format, so i converted it to a csv for better compactibility and efficiency in procesing.
+- Data Conversion: The original dataset was in xls format, so I converted it to a csv for better compactibility and efficiency in processing.
 - Data Cleaning: Duplicate were removed and I ensured the dataset was clean and ready for analysis.

 ### SQL